cornell-pl/TxForest/progress.md

   - ie copy the reads to keep the view of the underliying file system consistant

 ## This week
-- see the uncommited version stuff above
 - wrote the local forest syntax in a python version
   - navigation
   - storage
   - fetching
   - some nice navigation stuff

+-tested with the simple example

 ## Whats next